flwrenn/open-dpp/docs/BRANCH-PROTECTION.md

 A pull request can only be merged when:

-1. At least 1 approval is received
-2. All required status checks are passing
+1. All required status checks are passing
-3. All PR conversations are resolved
+2. All PR conversations are resolved
-4. Branch is up to date with the base branch
+3. Branch is up to date with the base branch
+4. Commits are signed (main branch only)

+Note: While pull request reviews are configured, the required approval count is currently set to 0 to streamline the development process.
+The CI checks serve as the primary quality gate.

 ### Status Check Dependencies